stechstudio/laravel-env-security/README.md

 ### Add the composer hook

-In your composer.json file add `php artisan env:decrypt` as a post-install hook.
+In your composer.json file add `php artisan env:fetch` as a post-install hook.
 You likely already have a `post-install-cmd` section, add the new command so it looks like this:

 ```
 "scripts": {
         "post-install-cmd": [
             ...
-            "php artisan env:decrypt"
+            "php artisan env:fetch"
         ]
 ```